alexisakers/alternate-icons/README.md

 To set up AlternateIcons as an Xcode build phase, do the following:

-1. Choose an Xcode asset catalog in your project.
+1. Create a new Xcode asset catalog to hold your icons, and **do not add it to your target**.

 2. Add your primary and alternate app icons to this asset catalog, using the '*New iOS App Icon*' template.

     **NOTE**: The primary icon needs to be named `AppIcon`.

 3. In the General section of your project target, select 'Do not use Asset Catalog' in the App Icon Source setting.
-You don't need to perform this step if your app wasn't using an Asset Catalog as the app icon source.
+If you don't see this option and you have a 'Use Asset Catalog' button, you can skip this step *3*.

 4. In the Build Phases section of your project target, add a new Run Script phase.
 The script should be: